メインコンテンツまでスキップ

 mcp_server_url = f"{workspace_hostname}/api/2.0/mcp/functions/system/ai"

-# This snippet below uses the Unity Catalog functions MCP server to expose built-in
+# This code uses the Unity Catalog functions MCP server to expose built-in

 # AI tools under `system.ai`, like the `system.ai.python_exec` code interpreter tool